VINAY-UNDAVALLI/EYE-TEST/README.md

-This project is Made with My intrest using AI
+This project is made with my intrest using AI